pfroysdon/pfroysdon.github.io/_posts/2025-08-28-Echoes_in_Eternity.md

 ---

+### A Family Lesson That Still Rings True
+My grandfather retired from the Navy after 40 years of service—he started as an E‑1 (the lowest enlisted rank) and rose to O‑7, an admiral.
+His mantra was simple, yet profound:

+>“Listen to the youngest guy on the ship, an E‑1, because they are closest to the action and will have insight that no one else has.”

+He taught me that fresh eyes see problems before they become crises—a lesson that translates perfectly from a carrier deck to a corporate boardroom.

+---

 ### From Cockpit to Boardroom: Three Leadership Imperatives

 | # | Imperative | Why It Matters (the “needle”) | Quick Action |